bannou/java-1Z0-830/1-data-types/3-manipulating-text-with-string-and-string-builder/README.md

 > - only """ needs to be escaped inside the text block
 > - to include a \, use \\.

+    \ at the end of the line cancels the new line character

+    """Java \
+    Rocks !""".equals("Java Rocks !") => true

 ## The String Builder class

 String Builder offers the possibility to change the content of String without having to recreate a new one.